UbiquityRobotics/ubiquity_launches/launches.md

   The user account on the machine.

 * rviz_file (Required):
-  A file that preconfigures rviz to show navigation information.
+  A file that preconfigures what rviz will show.

 * machine_name (Optional, default: 'viewer'):
   The machine name (i.e. "robot" or "viewer")